Avocados Might Be The Perfect Pregnancy Food, According To Science

 But this study, published in Nutrients, suggests that the avocado, already known as the healthy source of fat, should be a staple in pregnant women's diets.
 As the authors note, it is part of a larger effort to "review the evidence that avocados may be a unique nutrition source for pregnant and lactating women and, thus, should be considered for inclusion in future dietary recommendations for expecting and new mothers."

-We already know that, aside from healthy fat, avocados are a good natural source of folate, a B vitamin known to help prevent birth defects when taken during pregnancy (although recent research suggest that too much of it could be bad), iron, potassium, vitamin C, vitamin A, vitamin E, vitamin K, and the list just keeps going.
+We already know that, aside from healthy fat, avocados are a good natural source of folate, a B vitamin known to help prevent birth defects when taken during pregnancy, iron, potassium, vitamin C, vitamin A, vitamin E, vitamin K, and the list just keeps going.

-But this study found that, though avocados aren't included in a traditional Mediterranean diet, our favorite savory fruit complements the diet beautifully (i.e. they contain MUFA, fiber, antioxidants, and are low-glycemic).
+But this study found that, though avocados aren't included in a traditional Mediterranean diet, our favorite savory fruit complements the diet beautifully (i.e. they contain Monounsaturated fatty acids (MUFA), fiber, antioxidants, and are low-glycemic).
 The researchers say these diets, in particular, have been found to be healthier for pregnant women—and those trying to get pregnant!—than a vegetarian diet or a USDA-recommended diet (which, shockingly, does not include avocados).

 They conclude that, though more research is needed to identify the direct effects of inclusion of avocados in the diet on maternal health, their hunch is that it fits the description of a federally recommended food for pregnant or lactating women.